 Witton Middle School joined the Spire Church of England Learning Trust in December 2020.
-This was the school to join as a result of an Academy Order.
+This was the result of an Academy Order.
 The Trust has continued to provide intensive support to enable the Schools within the Trust to be in a position to move out of Special Measures.
 External quality Assurance continues to confirm that both St Matthias and St John's Primary are developing well and should be in a position to secure a Good judgement at their next Ofsted inspection.